acidv1p3r/Acidv1son/README.md

 <div align="center">

 # Acidv1sion v1
-Acidv1son is a custom theme designed for use with Powercord or BetterDiscord, utilizing Clearvision to provide a sleek and modern look to your Discord interface.
+Acidv1son is a custom theme designed for use with Powercord or Beterdickcord, utilizing Clearvision to provide a sleek and modern look to your Discord interface.

 [![Discord Server][discord-badge]][discord-link]